-Organizing the annual holiday work party can be a lot of fun if you approach things the right way.
+Organizing an annual holiday work party can be a lot of fun if you approach things the right way.
 Like all event planning projects, the primary focus should be on the attendees.
-When your guests have a great time the event will be remembered as a success, regardless of any details that were accidentally overlooked.
+When your guests have a great time, the event will be remembered as a success, regardless of any details that were accidentally overlooked.
 And the nice thing about holiday parties is that everyone wants to have fun, so all you have to do as the planner is keep the positive vibe flowing.

 Guess the Santa

 This simple game is guaranteed to get some laughs.
 Secretly ask one of your co-workers if he (or she, to further fool attendees) would be willing to wear a Santa suit.
 During the event introduction, have Santa come in the room and deliver gifts or make a brief announcement.
 Then, while Santa is on stage, ask audience members to raise their hand if they think they know who it is.
 You can offer a prize as a reward or just enjoy the funny responses.

 Extra vacation days and gift certificates are always crowd pleasers.
 As far as awarding prizes, you can do a straight drawing or add more interaction with a game like guessing how many candy canes are in a jar.

 Christmas Around the World

 Spice up your catering selections by featuring an international menu.
 The most popular options are always Mexican, Italian, and Asian foods, but don’t overlook traditional Christmas cuisine from places like Finland, Sweden, and the Philippines.
 For that international flavor, consider traditions from each country.